ColeBurch/odin-shopping/README.md

 ## Project Description

 This project is a shopping cart application built with Typescript, React, and Tailwindcss utilizing webpack as the asset manager.
-It allows users to add products to their cart, and then checkout using Stripe.
+It allows users to add products to their cart, Remove them, and navigate between a homepage store page.
+The project is built with a mobile-first approach and is responsive to all screen sizes.

 ## Photo Credentials